tomopfuku/mandos/README.md

         import mandos

-After reading in your tree and range data, we want to match the ranges to the tree object and initialise the heights and branch lengths:
+After reading in your tree and range data, we want to match the ranges to the tree object and scale the branch lengths to the ranges provided in the file:

         mandos.tree_utils2.match_strat(tree,ranges)
         mandos.tree_utils2.init_heights_strat(tree)

-We can then optimize the node heights and calculate the stratigraphic likelihood using the preservation model of Huelsenbeck and Rannala 1997:
+We can then optimize the node heights and calculate the stratigraphic likelihood using the preservation model of Huelsenbeck and Rannala (1997):

         opt = mandos.stratoML.optim_lambda_heights(tree,ranges)